Classified Staff Salary & Benefit Information

 Long Term Disability Insurance:

-Full-time Classified employees are eligible for a long-term disability insurance policy.
+Full-time classified employees are eligible for a long-term disability insurance policy.
 Disability Insurance covers 66 2/3% of salary in the case of a long-term disability.

 Liability Insurance: